DataDog/integrations-extras/zebrium/README.md

 ### 1) Datadog App

-You can install a Zebrium widget on your dashboards that gives you a pre-built, elegant and interactive widget to see the Root Cause of any problems (as well as a few relevant metrics).
+The Zebrium app provides a pre-built, elegant and interactive dashboard widget to see the Root Cause of any problems (as well as a few relevant metrics).
 This method provides the simplest user experience.

 ### 2) Events and metrics integration